Seaton, Devon: Holiday resort

 In the 19th century Seaton developed as a holiday resort, which it remains to this day.
-After much protest Seaton lost its largest holiday camp at the beginning of 2009 when the site was purchased by Tesco who opened a major supermarket on the site in late 2011.
-However, Seaton still has many accommodation providers including guest houses, hotels, a camping site and a caravan park.

-The church on the edge of town was built in the 14th century, with a squat tower dating from the 15th century.
-Seaton is also notable for having one of the world's first concrete bridges, built over the River Axe in 1877, by the Seaton and Beer Railway company.
-This is one of the earliest concrete bridges in Britain.
+A Warners holiday camp opened in 1935 close to the station, encouraged by the ease of travel.
+Seaton lost its largest holiday camp at the beginning of 2009.

 Many of the town buildings are Victorian, including a notable collection of large houses at Seaton Hole, but the town also has notable buildings from the 1930s and later periods.
 Seaton Town Hall, now used as a theatre, was completed in 1904.

-Present

-There are 3,300 homes in the parish, of which approximately one third are of single-person occupancy.
-The majority of those persons are of pensionable age.

-Politically, Seaton is a civil parish and town, in the district of East Devon.
+Recent history

 The area to the east of the retail area to the River Axe (mainly floodplain) has been the subject of a regeneration plan formulated in 2003 and approved in detail in 2009, despite local opposition.
 As of early 2011, the level of the site has been raised above flood level using a million tons of sand brought in by sea.
 A large Tesco supermarket and filling station have been built on one half of this site: the other half is to be offered for residential development.
 A Jurassic Coast Discovery Centre has also been erected nearby, being completed in 2016.
 A further residential development is planned along the riverside.

 As of October 2019 work has begun on a £200,000 skate-park.

 Transport

-Roads

-Seaton is just off the A3052 which starts at Exeter to the West and Lyme Regis to the East.
+Seaton is just off the A3052 road which starts at Exeter to the West and Lyme Regis to the East.

-Public transport
+The Seaton Tramway runs frequent oldstyle tram services to Colyton between February and October, Christmas and New Year.